 This post may contain affiliate links.
-Please read my disclosure policy.
+Read my disclosure policy.

-Don’t be intimidated to make pie crust!
-This gluten-free pie crust recipe is surprisingly very easy to make and roll out.
-It does take some prep time but that is mostly setting things in your freezer or refrigerator to chill.
+This recipe does need extra prep time, but that is mostly setting things in your freezer or refrigerator to chill.
 And it takes only 4 ingredients to make.
+I include instructions for using a food processor or a pastry cutter.

 Take the ball of pie dough and any stray pieces of dough and place them on a piece of parchment paper.
 Shape it into a round patty.

-Place another piece of parchment paper over the pie dough and use a rolling pin to roll out to the pie crust to the size you need.
+Place another piece of parchment paper over the pie dough and use a rolling pin to roll out the pie crust to the size you need.
 Roll away from the center in different directions to evenly spread it out into a circle.

 Turn the whole pie dough with both parchment papers over several times while rolling out.
 I have a pastry mat that shows the measurements of the pie pan so that it’s easy to know how big to roll it.
-If you don’t have something like that simply turn your pie pan over on top to see how big you need it to be.
+If you don’t have something like that, turn your pie pan over on top to see how big you need it to be.
 You’ll want it a little larger than your pie pan.

-And even though I use a pastry mat I still put parchment paper down.
+And even though I use a pastry mat, I still put parchment paper down.
 Gluten-free pie dough is a bit stickier and more fragile than regular pie dough.
-Another great thing about the pastry mat is that it keeps the parchment paper from slipping so it makes it easier to roll the dough out.
+Another great thing about the pastry mat is that it keeps the parchment paper from slipping, so it makes it easier to roll the dough out.

-Shaping the Pie Crust
+Shaping the pie crust

 Trim the dough around the top edge of the pie pan to about a 1/2″ past the rim.
 Save any pieces that you trim off in case you need to repair any areas.
-Use your fingers to press a decorative design around the edge of the crust or use a fork to press a design along the edge.
+Use your fingers to press a decorative design around the edge of the crust, or use a fork to press a design along the edge.

 Make the second pie crust.
 Roll out the second pie crust the same as before.
 Place this with the parchment paper on a flat cookie sheet that will fit in your refrigerator.
 Chill in the refrigerator for 30 minutes.